glpi-project/docdev/source/devapi/database/dbmodel.rst

    Each table **must** have an auto-incremented primary key named ``id``.

-Field naming is mostly up to you; exept for identifiers and foreign keys.
+Field naming is mostly up to you; except for identifiers and foreign keys.
 Just keep clear and concise!

 To add a foreign key field; just use the foreign table name without ``glpi_`` prefix, and add ``_id`` suffix.